openvinotoolkit/datumaro/docs/source/docs/explanation/concept.rst

   supposed to specify paths to files, directories or data source revisions in a uniform way in the CLI.

-  - dataset path - a path to a dataset in the following format:
+  - Dataset path - A path to a dataset in the following format:
     `<dataset path>:<format>`
     - `format` is optional.
-If not specified, will try to detect automatically
+If not specified, it will try to detect automatically

-  - ``rev``ision path - a path to a data source revision in a project.
+  - Revision path - A path to a data source revision in a project.
     The syntax is:
     `<project path>@<revision>:<target name>`, any part can be omitted.
     - Default project is the current project (`-p`/`--project` CLI arg.)